hildigerr/arch-repo/readme.md

 Be sure to update the `readme.md` and `index.html` files to list your available packages for people who may decide to enable your repository on their machines.

+To avoid the repository from getting too large too quick, you should always only have three commits: `02ebeb7 init`, `1edf383 build template`, and the final one with your deployment.
+After you fork this, delete the master branch.
+Then make a new master branch based on the `forkme` branch.
+On your new master branch `reset HEAD~`.
+Then make all the changes for your first deployment.

+After getting everything set, add all the new files and changes and make a new commit.
+Once you force push it up to GitHub, your repository will be available.
+You will have to use `git push -f origin master` each time you update.

+For updates, you don't have to reset the HEAD again.
+Simply add the changes to a new commit (I usually commit it as `"squash this"`).
+Then run the `make squash` target.
+Note that it relies on the [ed](https://www.archlinux.org/packages/core/x86_64/ed/) editor just because that is what I use.
+If you don't want to install ed, then just [squash](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) it however you normally would.

 ### Description

 This is my [custom repository](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Custom_local_repository) for packages that I use on my [Arch Linux](https://www.archlinux.org/) systems.